ZachariahConyngham/CPT-/README.md

 ## 20-5-2026
 - Coded the corridors
+- Found bug where entity movement was reversed

 ## 22-5-2026
 - worked on fixing the bug where is couldn't move from room to room

 ## 27-5-2026
-- Worked on fixing the bugs with the anti-players movement
+- Worked on fixing the bugs with the entity's movement

 ## 1-6-2026
 - Worked on the quiz

 ## 3-6-2026
 - Created replayablilty and lore
--
+- Created rules function and bugtested it

 ## 5-6-2026
 - Worked on testing and evaluation documentation